kmganna/Jira-integration-service/README.md

 This branch has a Jira release version tag code.

-It is still under consturction.
+The Repo is still under consturction.